Mattews12/mattews12/README.md

 + A little about me:
   + :zap: I study on my own and with the help of [Rolling Scopes School](https://rs.school/)
-  + :computer: I really like writing code
+  + :computer: A passionate frontend developer from Belarus
   + :envelope: Open for job offers